-After a master's degree is obtained, an LPC can pursue a counseling graduate certificate, which is available in a number of counseling specialties, including mental health and play therapy.
+After a master's degree is obtained, an LPC (Licensed Professional Counselor) can pursue a counseling graduate certificate, which is available in a number of counseling specialties, including mental health and play therapy.
 These programs typically require completion of an internship, along with roughly 5-6 traditional courses.

 Master's Degree in Counseling

-A Master of Arts in Counseling prepares students for careers in licensed professional counseling (LPC).
+A Master of Science (or, in some cases, a Master of Arts) in Counseling prepares students for careers in licensed professional counseling (LPC).
 These programs emphasize the treatment of emotional and mental disorders.
 Most master's degree programs offer students the opportunity to declare a specialization or area of concentration in areas such as expressive arts therapy, Christian counseling or substance abuse counseling.
 Students develop the skills necessary to pass a state licensing exam, which may be offered through the National Counselor Examination for Licensure and Certification or the National Certified Mental Health Counselor Examination.
 In addition to coursework in counseling, students must obtain clinical experience (under supervision) prior to receiving a license.

 Students enrolled in a master's degree in counseling program must complete around 60 hours of coursework.
-Typical core coursework found in counseling M.A. programs include:
+Typical core coursework found in counseling M.S. programs include:

 - Human development and behavior